dconnet/AgilityBook/Readme-Build.txt

  (this is the min SDK wx supports - use that)
  Unpack into /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/

+Note, to build using the xcode project, you need to enable xcode to use env vars defaults write com.apple.dt.Xcode UseSanitizedBuildSystemEnvironment -bool NO

 To determine clang precessor defines (works for gcc also): clang -dM -E -x c /dev/null